Home / Physics / Gamma Decay

 Gamma decay (denoted by the Greek symbol γ) is a type of radioactive decay that occurs when an unstable atomic nucleus releases excess energy in the form of gamma rays.
 Gamma rays are a form of high-energy electromagnetic radiation, similar to X-rays but with even greater energy.
 They belong to the electromagnetic spectrum and are characterized by their very short wavelengths and high frequencies.

 Gamma radiation is unique because undergoing gamma decay does not alter the atom’s structure or composition.
-Instead, it only changes the atom’s energy, as the gamma ray carries no charge and has no mass.
+Instead, it only changes the atom’s energy, as the gamma-ray carries no charge and has no mass.

 The general equation representing this process is as follows: